syncfusion-content/javascript-docs/js/Dependencies.md

 **Essential JavaScript** components mainly relies on the following 3 common libraries –

-* jQuery 1.7.1 and later versions
+* jQuery 1.7.1 to jQuery 3.1.0
 * JsRender - to render the templates.
 * jQuery.easing - to support the animation effects in the components.

+N> Removed the jQuery.easing external dependency from the version 14.3.0.49 onwards.

 ## Server-side Libraries